blbadger/blbadger.github.io/polynomial-roots.md

 ## Roots of polynomial equations part I

 This page is the first of a two-part series on methods to find polynomial roots.
-For more exploration on Newton's method, as well as Halley's and the Secant method, see [part II](/polynomial-roots2.html).
+For more exploration on Newton's method, and how it relates to Julia and Mandelbrot sets, see [part II](/polynomial-roots2.html).

 ### Introduction